Mace (bludgeon): Prehistory

-A rounded pear form of mace head known as a "piriform" replaced the disc mace in the Naqada II period of pre-dynastic Upper Egypt (3600–3250 BC) and was used throughout the Naqada III period (3250–3100 BC).
-Similar mace heads were also used in Mesopotamia around 2450–1900 BC.
-On a Sumerian Clay tablet written by the scribe Gar.Ama, the title Lord of the Mace is listed in the year 3100 BC.
-The Assyrians used maces probably about nineteenth century BC and in their campaigns; the maces were usually made of stone or marble and furnished with gold or other metals, but were rarely used in battle unless fighting heavily armoured infantry.
+A rounded pear form of mace head known as a "piriform" replaced the disc mace in the Naqada II period of pre-dynastic Upper Egypt (3600–3250 BCE) and was used throughout the Naqada III period (3250–3100 BCE).
+Similar mace heads were also used in Mesopotamia around 2450–1900 BCE.
+On a Sumerian Clay tablet written by the scribe Gar.Ama, the title Lord of the Mace is listed in the year 3100 BCE.
+The Assyrians used maces probably about nineteenth century BCE and in their campaigns; the maces were usually made of stone or marble and furnished with gold or other metals, but were rarely used in battle unless fighting heavily armoured infantry.

 An important, later development in mace heads was the use of metal for their composition.
 With the advent of copper mace heads, they no longer shattered and a better fit could be made to the wooden club by giving the eye of the mace head the shape of a cone and using a tapered handle.

 The Shardanas or warriors from Sardinia who fought for Ramses II against the Hittites were armed with maces consisting of wooden sticks with bronze heads.
 Many bronze statuettes of the times show Sardinian warriors carrying swords, bows and original maces.

 Ancient history

 Assyrian soldier holding a mace and a bow.
 Detail of a basalt relief from the palace of Tiglath-pileser III at Hadatu, Syria.
 744–727 BCE.
 Ancient Orient Museum, Istanbul.

 Persians used a variety of maces and fielded large numbers of heavily armoured and armed cavalry (see Cataphract).
 For a heavily armed Persian knight, a mace was as effective as a sword or battle axe.
 In fact, Shahnameh has many references to heavily armoured knights facing each other using maces, axes, and swords.
 The enchanted talking mace Sharur made its first appearance in Sumerian/Akkadian mythology during the epic of Ninurta.

 The Indian epics Ramayana and Mahabharata describe the extensive use of the gada in ancient Indian warfare as gada-yuddha or 'mace combat'.

-The ancient Romans did not make wide use of maces, probably because of the influence of armour, and due to the nature of the Roman infantry's fighting style which involved the Pilum (spear) and the Gladius (short sword used in a stabbing fashion), though auxiliaries from Syria Palestina were armed with clubs and maces at the battles of Immae and Emesa in 272 AD.
+The ancient Romans did not make wide use of maces, probably because of the influence of armour, and due to the nature of the Roman infantry's fighting style which involved the Pilum (spear) and the Gladius (short sword used in a stabbing fashion), though auxiliaries from Syria Palestina were armed with clubs and maces at the battles of Immae and Emesa in 272 CE.
 They proved highly effective against the heavily armoured horsemen of Palmyra.